-Food Component - One of the food groups that contributes to a reimbursable meal (example, vegetable/fruit).
+Food component - One of the food groups that contribute to the reimbursable meal (example: vegetable/fruit).

-Food Item - One of the food servings that contributes to a reimbursable meal (example, two servings of vegetables or fruits, or one of each).
+Food item - One of the food servings that contribute to the reimbursable meal (example: two servings of vegetables or fruits, or one of each).